I am not currently teaching because I am reserving my time to work on a book that is long overdue. Stay tuned . . .

 Good News About My Current and Former Loft Students

 Rachael Hanel‘s essays “Break the Plow” and “Bello Rostro de la Muerte” were chosen by Eula Biss to win the New Delta Review‘s 2011 Creative Nonfiction Contest.
 Rachael’s memoir, We’ll Be the Last Ones to Let You Down: Memoir of a Gravedigger’s Daughter is now available from the University of Minnesota Press.
 It’s a lyrical, moving, yet down-to-earth (pun unintended) story of growing up with death as both daily reality and personal sorrow.
+The memoir was a finalist for a 2014 Minnesota Book Award.
 Check her website for readings and speaking engagements.

 Claudia Poser has published Dreaming in German: A Memoir about the Meaning of Home, the story of her immigration from Germany as a teenager and her coming to terms with an American adulthood.